Ross-mc/wordle-bot/results.md

 Therefore, I have now restricted wordle-bot to the 2315 words that will actually be used in the wordle game.

 This benchmark takes around 40 seconds to run with success rates generally around 90% (as high as 97% and as low as 85%).

+I have re-ran v2 against the same benchmark and it averaged in the low 80s-85%.
+This does a show an improvement from v2-v4 but there is still work to be done I feel, perhaps looking at combinations of letters or the frequency of the words themselves.